-The EvolutionStreams created by the Engine class are unlimited.
+The EvolutionStreams, created by the Engine class, are unlimited.
 Such streams must be limited by calling the available EvolutionStream.limit methods.
 Alternatively, the Engine instance itself can be limited with the Engine.limit methods.
-This limited Engines no longer creates infinite EvolutionStreams, they are truncated by the limit predicate defined by the Engine.
-This feature is needed when you are concatenating evolution Engines (see section 4.1.6.1 on page 91).
+This limited Engines no longer creates infinite Evolution-Streams, they are truncated by the limit predicate defined by the Engine.
+This feature is needed for concatenating evolution Engines (see section 3.1.6.1).